2017–18 Ukrainian Cup: Second Preliminary round (1/32)

 In this round will include 15 more representatives from the First League in addition to the two that advanced from the previous round as well as 10 clubs from the Second League and one representatives from the Amateur Cup.
 The draw for this round that took place on 13 July 2017 at the House of Football in Kyiv was announced on 11 July 2017.
-The round matches will be played on 26 July 2017, while the game between Tavriya and Nyva-V might take place later as Tavriya shares home stadium with Enerhiya Nova Kakhovka.
-Later (21 July 2017) it was confirmed that the date for the game Tavriya – Nyva-V is 27 July 2017.
+Later (21 July 2017) it was confirmed that the date for the game Tavriya – Nyva-V should be 27 July 2017.

 Third Preliminary round (1/16)

 In this round the first 6 representatives from the Premier League will enter the competition along with the 14 teams that advanced from the previous round including 8 clubs from the First League, 5 clubs from the Second League, and one representatives from the Amateur Cup.
 The draw for this round was held on 4 August 2017 at the House of Football in Kyiv and was announced on 1 August 2017.
 The round matches were played on 20 September 2017.